PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 extraction.
 Validate sequentially, keep real-model conversion minimal, make separate characterization and implementation checkpoints, commit and push only, and do not create or reopen a pull request.

+## Gate-layout orchestration characterization: completed state

+The 57-line `_run_gate_layout_pass_cluster` remains unchanged in production.
+It has one keyword-only `include_mixed_attention=True` default, creates one main-model/session-layout `ModelIRPassStateScope`, optionally runs mixed- attention cleanup, then always runs elementwise-gate, PAD, dual-postconv-gate, NDHWC-gate, cost-volume/scatter, add/CONCAT-suffix, and dual-MUL/CONCAT cleanup in that exact order.
+Every active owner receives the same ModelIR, layout state, session diagnostics, and scope.

+Both policy forms are production contracts.
+One direct caller inside the layout-optimization block explicitly passes `include_mixed_attention=False`;
+it remains between SA/PA mirror-PAD propagation and the two-iteration normalization loop. `AttentionRecoveryContext` also stores the same helper as an argument-free callback.
+Its attention-gate/QDQ invocation supplies no args or keywords, so the helper default selects the eight-owner full policy.

+Sequential characterization validation completed as follows:

+- focused gate policy/callback contracts: `5 passed in 0.59s`;
+- focused gate, attention-recovery, and ordered architecture:
+  `262 passed in 16.86s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.27s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, default/reduced policy, callback wiring, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen main ModelIR/layout/diagnostics context, seven required IDs, and eight full-policy IDs in `gate_layout_orchestration.py`.
+Build the optional mixed-attention invocation followed by all seven required owners under one fresh scope.
+Preserve the helper's keyword-only `True` default as a delegate, its explicit-False caller, and its identity as the argument-free attention-recovery callback.
+Move the efficiency fixture to the full explicit runner, update multiplicity-aware accounting without changing the 120 effective-call total, validate sequentially, commit and push only, and do not create or reopen a pull request.